BHP Billiton to cut 380 jobs at Australia's Olympic Dam

-SYDNEY, Aug 9 (Reuters) - BHP Billiton said on Sunday it would cut 380 jobs at its Olympic Dam copper and uranium mine in Australia, citing global market conditions in the resources sector and a desire to ensure the project was sustainable.
+SYDNEY (Reuters) - BHP Billiton (BLT.L) (BHP.AX) said on Sunday it would cut 380 jobs at its Olympic Dam copper and uranium mine in Australia, citing global market conditions in the resources sector and a desire to ensure the project was sustainable.

 The decision was “driven by the global challenges in the resources sector, and the need to transform Olympic Dam into a sustainable operation,” Jacqui McGill, president of the miner’s Olympic Dam Asset operation, said in a statement